Professional Degree Programs

 The 2+2 Dual Admission program is an innovative way for students to obtain an associate’s degree at Monroe Community College here in Rochester with the guarantee of admission to the University of Rochester (provided certain academic standards are fulfilled) with full junior status.
 This program is designed for first-time, full-time students who know they want to transfer to the University of Rochester when they first are applying to MCC but who, for various reasons, decide to spend their first two years attaining their associate’s degree.

 Students from Rochester and from Rochester-area colleges are encouraged to apply for paid summer fellowships sponsored by the University of Rochester and Leadership Rochester.
-Stipends of $2,000 are available for 2008 to fund these ten-week summer fellowships in the Rochester community.
+Stipends of $2,000 are available to fund these ten-week summer fellowships in the Rochester community.
 This program is made possible through grants from the Kauffman Foundation, the City of Rochester, and NY State Senator Joseph Robach.